-Many folks that follow Google know that they recently released Google Hummingbird.
+Many folks who follow Google know they recently released Google Hummingbird.
 Does Hummingbird replace Google’s Penguin and Panda?
 The short answer is no.

 Hummingbird replaced Google’s old search engine algorithm.
 The new Hummingbird is designed to improve Google’s search algorithm so it can handle more complex queries in a conversational manner (think voice requests from a mobile device).
 Google Penguin is being incorporated as part of Hummingbird but does not replace it.
 Google Penguin will continue to be updated to augment Hummingbird as they enhance the algorithm.

 Has My Website Been Hit by Penguin 2.1?

 I recommend that you monitor your organic search engine traffic for at least two weeks after a Penguin update.
 If your traffic dramatically drops during this time, it’s likely due to a Penguin update.
 I recommend Google Analytics for monitoring your organic search engine traffic.

 Also, be sure to check your Google Webmaster Tools notifications to see if you have any manual penalties applied to your website.

 If you think your website has been hit by Penguin, the first step is to identify inbound links which may have been targeted by Penguin.
 I wrote an article here on how to do that, but this process is for advanced webmasters only, and is quite time-consuming.